Scarsdale, New York: 1790–1945

 According to the first federal census in 1790, the town's population was 281.
-By 1840, that number had declined to 255—the vast majority farmers and farm workers.
+According to the 1840 census, that number had declined to 255 but recent research has indicated that this was a clerical error.
+The true population climbed slowly from 317 in 1830 to 342 in 1850 — the vast majority farmers and farm workers.
 In 1846, the New York and Harlem Railroad connected Scarsdale to New York City, leading to an influx of commuters.

 The Arthur Suburban Home Company purchased a 150 acre farm in 1891 and converted it into a subdevelopment of one-family dwellings, starting a transformation of the community from rural to suburban.
 Civil institutions soon appeared: the Heathcote Association (1904), the Town Club (1904), the Scarsdale Woman's Club (1918) and the Scarsdale League of Women Voters (1921).
 Scarsdale High School and Greenacres Elementary School were built in 1912, and the Edgewood Elementary School opened in 1918.
 The first store in Scarsdale opened on the corner of Popham Road and Garth Road in 1912.
 By 1915, the population approached 3000.
 By 1930, that number approached 10,000.

 In 1940, Nazi agent Gerhardt Alois Westrick secretly met with American business leaders at his Scarsdale home until public pressure—a reaction to articles in the New York Herald Tribune produced by British Security Coordination in New York—drove his family from the community.
 He was subsequently deported for pursuing activities unfriendly to the United States.